MahadMuhammad/FirstContributions/gsoc.md

 Once you’ve pinpointed your interests, it’s time to find open-source organizations that resonate with you.
 Search the specific technologies on the GSoC page, here: <https://summerofcode.withgoogle.com/programs/2025/organizations>

-## Writing a proposal
+## Writing a Proposal

-Some of the tips for writing the proposal:
+Some tips for writing the proposal:

-- See previous accepted proposal.
+- See previous accepted proposals.
-- Contact with the relevant organization before writing proposal.
+- Contact the relevant organization before writing the proposal.
+- Some organizations have a proposal template, which you can follow to add your information.
-- Communicate with the mentors for taking help in writing and reviewing proposal.
+- Communicate with the mentors for help in writing and reviewing the proposal.

-### Writing a proposal
+### Sample Outline for Writing Proposal

 - Name and Contact Information
 - Title